Artistic Director Emeritus

-In 1961 Christopher Newton moved to Canada and established his acting career with the Canadian Players, Manitoba Theatre Centre, Vancouver Playhouse, Shaw and Stratford Festivals, and on Broadway.
-In 1968 he founded Theatre Calgary and served as Artistic Director until 1971.
+In 1961, Christopher moved to Canada and established his acting career with the Canadian Players, Manitoba Theatre Centre, Shaw and Stratford Festivals, and on Broadway.
+In 1968, he founded Theatre Calgary and served as Artistic Director until 1971.
 He then took over as Artistic Director of Vancouver Playhouse, where he established The Playhouse Acting School with his friend and mentor, the late Powys Thomas.

-In 1985, Christopher Newton created The Academy of the Shaw Festival as a forum for skills exchange among members of the Shaw Festival Acting Ensemble.
+In 1985, Christopher created The Academy at the Shaw Festival as a skills exchange among members of the Shaw Festival Company.
 The Academy has since grown into an exacting professional development programme featuring voice and movement classes, scene study, and specialized workshops for members of the company.
 The Academy also offers company members the opportunity to create workshop productions and sponsors the annual Directors Project.
-In addition to these programmes, the Academy sponsors Shaw Seminars, Saturday Conversations, and other outreach programmes that are open to audience members.
+In addition to these programmes, the Academy also sponsors Shaw Seminars, Saturday Conversations and has published several books on Canadian theatre history.

-Christopher Newton was instrumental in the establishment of the International Repertory Theatre Conference.
+He was also instrumental in the establishment of the International Repertory Theatre Conference.
 This annual event, first hosted by The Shaw, provided a forum for the five largest repertory theatre companies in the English-speaking world.
-The other four companies were the Royal National Theatre and Royal Shakespeare Company of England, The Guthrie Theatre of Minneapolis, and the Stratford Festival of Stratford, Ontario.
+The other four companies were the Royal National Theatre and Royal Shakespeare Company of England, The Guthrie Theatre of Minneapolis and the Stratford Festival of Stratford, Ontario.

-Despite his responsibilities as Artistic Director, Christopher Newton continued to act at The Shaw.
-In 1997 he appeared in the North American premiere of The Secret Life.
+Despite his responsibilities as Artistic Director, Christopher continued to act at The Shaw.
+His acting credits include A Flea in her Ear, The Philanderer, The Suicide, Cyrano de Bergerac, Private Lives and The Marrying of Ann Leete.
+In 1997, he appeared in the North American premiere of The Secret Life.
 He stepped into the role of Sir John Faringford for the final weeks of the 2002 remount of The Return of the Prodigal.
 He also has extensive television, radio and film credits, and directs opera.
 He has written several stage plays, including Slow Train to St. Ives, Trip, The Sound of Distant Thunder and You Two Stay Here, The Rest Come With Me.
 These plays have been produced by the Manitoba Theatre Centre, Theatre Calgary, the National Arts Centre and the Vancouver Playhouse.